thoughtspot/thoughtspot.github.io/_admin/ts-cloud/authentication-integration.md

 - **SAML assertion**

     The user authentication and authorization information issued by the IdP.
 SAML assertions contain all the information necessary for a service provider to confirm if the user identity is valid.

+    ThoughtSpot supports 2 methods to increase the duration of validity for your SAML assertion: the `SessionNotOnOrAfter` attribute and the `maxAuthenticationAge` parameter.
+You can ask ThoughtSpot to disable either one of these checks.
+If you use both, and either check fails, ThoughtSpot does not authenticate the user.
+Some IDPs do not support use of `SessionNotOnOrAfter`.
+If your IDP does not support use of `SessionNotOnOrAfter`, remove that attribute from your IDP assertion and [ask ThoughtSpot Support]({{ site.baseurl }}/admin/misc/contact.html) to enable `maxAuthenticationAge`.

 - **Metadata**